shubhankar-bag-coder/rudmey2/README.md

-Hello welcome to my react App.
+Hello, welcome to my react App.

 1. for Production Build:
     npm run build & delete all other files.